MicrosoftDocs/azure-devops-docs/docs/repos/git/branch-policies.md

 ::: moniker range=">= azure-devops-2020"

-- To set branch policies, you must be a member of the Project Administrators security group or have the repository-level permissions set: **Edit policies**.
-To learn more, see [Set Git repository permissions](set-git-repository-permissions.md).
+- To set branch policies, you must be a member of the Project Administrators security group or have repository-level **Edit policies** permissions.
+For more information, see [Set Git repository permissions](set-git-repository-permissions.md).
-- If this is your first time using [`az repos`](/cli/azure/repos?view=azure-cli-latest&preserve-view=true) commands, see [Get started with Azure DevOps CLI](../../cli/index.md).
+- If you want to use Azure DevOps CLI [az repos](/cli/azure/repos?view=azure-cli-latest&preserve-view=true) commands for the first time, see [Get started with Azure DevOps CLI](../../cli/index.md).
 ::: moniker-end

 ::: moniker range="< azure-devops-2020"
-- To set branch policies, you must be a member of the Project Administrators security group or have the repository-level permissions set: **Edit policies**.
-To learn more, see [Set Git repository permissions](set-git-repository-permissions.md).
+- To set branch policies, you must be a member of the Project Administrators security group or have repository-level **Edit policies** permissions.
+For more information, see [Set Git repository permissions](set-git-repository-permissions.md).
 ::: moniker-end

 ## Configure branch policies